 2011: EXPANDING THE INFORMATION CENTRE

 In 2011 Yannis and some volunteers started the expansion of the information centre.
-The main building and the recovery area were built and completed before the season started in 2012.
+Research Paper and the recovery area were built and completed before the season started in 2012.
 Since then it has been operating as an information centre with free entrance to visitors.

 2012: THE REHABILITATION AREA WAS BUILT